Infrastructure of Changi Airport: Terminal 3

 China Eastern Airlines, Jet Airways, Qatar Airways (moved back to Terminal 1 on 28 October 2018) and United Airlines also moved operations to the terminal on 1 January 2008, while Kingfisher Airlines launched services to Singapore using T3 in 2009.
-Garuda Indonesia, Saudi Arabian Airlines, Vietnam Airlines (moved to Terminal 4 on 7 November 2017) and Sri Lankan Airlines have also moved operations to T3 in 2011.
+Garuda Indonesia, Saudi Arabian Airlines, Vietnam Airlines (moved to Terminal 4 on 7 November 2017) and SriLankan Airlines have also moved operations to T3 in 2011.
 In 2013, Asiana Airlines and Lion Air have also moved operations to T3.
 Ethiopian Airlines and Spring Airlines used to operate from Terminal 3.
 On 2 July 2015, China Airlines and EVA Air shifted their operations to T3.

 United Airlines moved its operations from Terminal 3 to Terminal 2 on 24 May 2016, followed by Vietnam Airlines to Terminal 4 on 7 November 2017 and Qatar Airways to Terminal 1 on 28 October 2018.
 Vistara commenced regular service to Singapore using Terminal 3 on 6 August 2019 as part of its partnership with Singapore Airlines.

 During the COVID-19 pandemic Singapore Airlines consolidated all of its flights to Terminal 3 from 1 May 2020 until 2023 citing low travel demand and accelerating Terminal 2 renovations.

 On 31 May 2022, Singapore Airlines fully reopened its SilverKris and KrisFlyer Gold lounges at Changi Airport Terminal 3, after a $50 million upgrading project that began in 2019.
 The upgraded lounges (The Private Room, the First Class section of the SilverKris Lounge, the Business Class section of the SilverKris Lounge, and the KrisFlyer Gold Lounge) collectively accommodate around 1,150 customers – a 30 per cent increase from previous capacities.
 The lounges occupy a total area of 6,100 sq m, being slightly smaller than the size of a football pitch.
 The lounges feature dedicated rooms for passengers to nap, more charging ports, and more seats, among other improvements such as bars and a range of food options, including local food such as laksa, chwee kueh and dim sum.